TarikVu/FlexPoint/README.md

 - **ExerciseDB API workouts**: Query the API via Specified muscle groups in order to find relevant workouts
 - **Workout Planning**: Users can select from the workouts provided to construct a regimen
 - **PDF Writer**: Users are able to create a pdf file of their selected workouts.
+- Sqlite Database : Utilizes a liteweight local Sqlite Db in order to create simple user profiles.

 <p align="center"> <img src="https://github.com/TarikVu/imgs/blob/main/FlexPoint/flexpoint_example.png?raw=true" width="75%"> </p>

 ## Planned Features
 - Interactive UI:
 	- Clickable muscle groups for muscle group selection.
 Utilizing SVG images
 	- [SharpVectors](https://www.nuget.org/packages/SharpVectors)
-- Database Integration:
-    - At this stage in development, There is no database implmented, but **MySQL or PostgreSQL** would be a good choice for a database in the future in order to create user tables and save user workouts.

 - Google Calendar Upload:
     - Users will be able to construct workout regimen and upload it to their google Calendars.